thrld/thrld.github.io/_posts/2016-10-16-a-simple-pitchfork-scraper-(part-1).md

     writer.writerows(res)
 {% endhighlight %}

+The following will be important for the third part of the tutorial.
+Let's save a subset of the results using *pickle* to be able to re-import them later:

+{% highlight python linenos %}
+# save links only as pickle object
+links = list()
+for entry in res:
+    links.append(entry[5][32:43])
+pickle.dump(links, open("pitchfork_video_ids.p", "wb"))
+{% endhighlight %}

-The second part of this tutorial shows you how to read the data into R.
+The [second part](../../../../../2016/10/16/a-simple-pitchfork-scraper-(part-2)) of this tutorial demonstrates how to read the data into R and create beautiful markdown tables within seconds.

+In [part 3](../../../../../2016/10/19/a-simple-pitchfork-scraper-(part-3)) I show you how to automatically make a Youtube playlist out of these 50 videos using the [Youtube Data API](https://developers.google.com/youtube/v3/) and the [Google API Client Library for Python](https://developers.google.com/api-client-library/python/).